underscoreio/underscoreio/src/html/_posts/2016-07-20-new-speakers-at-scala-exchange-2016.md

 This is no charge for any of this, in case you're wondering.

-In the end, your talk submission is read along-side all the other abstracts from potential speakers.
+In the end your talk submission is read along-side all the other abstracts from potential speakers.
 You're not getting to skip any steps in the process.
-Ultimately, there's a Scala eXchange programme committee that picks a set of talks for a rounded and interesting conference.
+Ultimately there's a Scala eXchange programme committee that picks a set of talks for a rounded and interesting conference.

 ## What can you talk about?